mjumbewu/cbk-beat-machine-codio/.guides/content/Functions------f2fa.md

 ## Using functions

 After you name a function, you can use it in other places.
 To call a function, you first use its name, and then in parentheses say what values it should use as inputs.
-For exampleyou can the `addValues` function above like so:
+For example you can the `addValues` function above like so:

 ```javascript
 addValues(2, 3);  // Output will be 5